What is the FIFO Method and How Can it Be Used?

 Download this blog as a PDF to revisit it whenever you want.
 We’ll email you a copy.

-When Susan first opened her pet supply store, she quickly discovered her vegan pumpkin dog treats were a huge hit and bringing in favorable revenue.
-But when it was time to replenish inventory, her supplier had increased prices.
+When Susan first opened her pet supply store, she quickly discovered her vegan pumpkin dog treats were a huge hit and brought in favorable revenue.
+But when it was time to replenish inventory, her supplier had already increased their prices.

 Though some products are more vulnerable to fluctuating price changes, dealing with inflation when restocking inventory is inevitable.